ADHD & Women

 Recognizing these patterns is essential for fostering self-compassion, reframing struggles not as personal failings, but as differences in neurodivergent thinking.

-Self-Compassion Matters for Women with ADHD
+Why Self-Compassion Matters for Women With ADHD

 Accept ADHD symptoms as part of their neurodivergent wiring rather than a personal flaw.